October 24, 2022 4 min read

 However, the concentrations of THC-O that are available in the plant are so low that these extraction methods are not useful for harvesting THC-O in usable quantities.
 The amount of hemp necessary to make a single THC-O product would be absurd, and the final product would be inaccessibly expensive.
 So, today, manufacturers use a different method to produce THC-O products that are safe and affordable: isomerization.

-How THC-O Products are Made Today
+How THC-O Products Are Made Today

 Isomerization refers to the transformation of one compound into another and it allows manufacturers to create THC-O products from hemp material that are both legal and affordable.
 Let us explain: